-Town Organizational Chart: Compiled by the Town Government Structure Committee, needs to be adopted since the positions are now filled.
-Changes were to move the Admin Assistant and IT/GIS Manager under the Admin/Finance.
-Director of Health and Food Sanitarian are still on the organizational chart, should be removed to reflect contract with Ledge Light Health District.
-Selectman Carlson would like to have time to review prior to voting, not comfortable voting on something he has just received.
-Selectman Kincaid asked why the move for the Administrative Assistant and the IT/GIS Manager rather than directly reporting to the First Selectman.
-First Selectman Urgo: First Selectman needs to be able to attend events and manage less of the day to day.
-Does not want to have the positions hindered because the First Selectman is not there, takes the burden from the First Selectman.
-Selectman Kincaid: The Board of Selectmen are to be the policy makers for the town; possibly leaving the First Selectman with no Administrative Support.
-First Selectman Urgo: We are looking at the chart differently, new chart leaves two direct reports for the First Selectman: Planning, Economic Development and Zoning Officer and Admin/Finance Officer.
-Permanent School Building Committee: would they keep track of the new school buildings?
-Would be added to the Capital Project Committee.
-Will need to look at that committee moving forward.
-First Selectman Urgo wants to have this approved so he can meet with the staff to direct the flow at Town Hall.
-Selectman Kincaid: Right side: planning for the future; Left side: day to day management.
-Ledge Light functions: Director of Health, Food Sanitarian, and Septic Sanitarian can still be as is on the organizational chart.
-Selectman Kincaid: recommends “draft” being put onto the chart.
-Potential for future charges with Permanent School Building Committee.
-Hard for First Selectman Urgo to implement changes without an adopted chart.
-First Selectman Urgo motions to approve the organizational chart, Selectman Kincaid seconds, Approved 2-0-1

-Town Meeting Review
+Town Organizational Chart: Compiled by the Town Government Structure Committee Discussion of the chart took place.
+After discussion First Selectman Urgo motions to approve the organizational chart, Selectman Kincaid seconds, Approved 2-0-1 with Selectman Carlson Abstaining

-Selectman Carlson: civil, good information and presentations, good venue, would have liked to see more people.
+Town Meeting Review: Selectman Carlson: civil, good information and presentations, good venue, would have liked to see more people.
 Moving toward a more productive town meeting.
 Selectman Kincaid: Could have improved by putting Question 8 (budget) first, lost people in the middle of the meeting.
 Great to see so many new faces at the meeting.
 First Selectman Urgo: didn’t get the same feeling as other meetings, doesn’t like to see people leaving in the middle of the meeting.
 Not sure where the budget question needs to be placed in the agenda.
-Warrants more discussion as to how we are doing things as a town.

 Selectman Kincaid will talk to the Communications Committee about encouraging people to vote in the upcoming budget referendum.

 Selectman Kincaid: motion to add the agenda item to discuss phones, Selectman Carlson 2nd

 Tax Refunds